leptonai/leptonai/misc/tuna/tuna-user-guide.md

 lep tuna remove -n my-tuna-model
 ```

-In this example, the command removes a model named "my-tuna-model".
-It will check if the model exists, and if there are any active deployments or jobs associated with the model, it prompts the user for confirmation before proceeding with the deletion.

-#### CLI Options

-1. **`--name` / `-n`** (Required):
-   - **Type**: `str`
-   - **Description**: Name of the model to be deleted.
-It is a required argument that specifies the unique identifier of the model.
+This removes the model "my-tuna-model" after verifying its existence and any dependencies.

 ### <span style="color:SkyBlue">`info` Command Overview

-The `info` function retrieves and prints the details of a specified tuna model.
-It checks if the model exists and provides detailed information about the model configuration and status.
+Curious about your model’s configuration?
+The `info` command retrieves all the relevant details for a specified model, helping you understand its current state.

 #### Example Usage